Mark Reviews Movies

 Review by Mark Dujsik | September 14, 2023

 A harrowing depiction of the insidious nature of militant fanaticism, Rebel tells its story with verve, sympathy, and a sense of style that's as unapologetic as its horrifyingly logical plot.
-The film, set a few years into the ongoing Syrian civil war, follows as a family of three as they must deal with the violent and manipulative means of the so-called Islamic State to indoctrinate, coerce, and recruit young men and even children into their ranks.
+The film, set a few years into the ongoing Syrian civil war, follows a family of three as they must deal with the violent and manipulative means of the so-called Islamic State to indoctrinate, coerce, and recruit young men and even children into their ranks.
 The relative ease of this process, as the group specifically targets men and boys who feel the need to do good or the absence of any purpose, is chilling, but co-writers/directors Adil El Arbi and Bilall Fallah ensure that we understand it as much we witness the devastating consequences.

 It's a powerful story, filled with despair but vital in the way it makes its characters, their lives, and their gradual fall into the darkness of a perceived holy way comprehensible.
 We must see, learn about, and understand such things, which—as even recent history has shown us—are not relegated to a single religion or ethnicity or socioeconomic group.